boosterKRD/boosterKRD.github.io/_posts/2025-02-10-RDS-upgrade.md

 Although AWS introduced this [feature](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/blue-green-deployments.html) for PostgreSQL in December 2023, it still has some limitations that may prevent you from fully leveraging it:
  - RDS Proxy is not currently supported.
  - Instances with subscriptions can’t use it.
+ - Your database must have the last minor version
  - You don’t get a built-in rollback option after cutover, so reverting to the old version without losing data isn’t possible.

 Though AWS is steady improving this process ,it remains not fully transparent.
 For example, although AWS [warns](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/blue-green-deployments-considerations.html) that DDL commands are not allowed: